ATTENDING A SHOW

 Parking on weekends and after 4pm is available in the Lastinger structure underneath Chapman Stadium Directly next door to the theatre.
 Set your GPS to 481 N. Orange St. in Orange.
 Additional parking is in the Barrera structure at the corner or Sycamore and Lemon street.
-Permits may be purchased online when you purchase your ticket, or at kiosks with MasterCard, Visa, American Express, Discover, one dollar and five dollar bills.
-The machines do not give change.
+A no-charge parking pass is included when you choose the print-at-home ticket option and will be emailed with your Musco Center event tickets.

 When should I arrive?